The American Diabetes Association Foot Care Tips

 9. Seek Medical Attention for Foot Problems Early

-Why it's important: Prompt treatment of even minor foot issues can prevent serious infections or complications that could lead to amputations.
+Why it’s important: Prompt treatment of even minor foot issues can prevent infections and serious complications like ulcers.

 What to do:

-• See your doctor immediately if you notice any signs of infection, such as redness, warmth, swelling, pus, or a wound that won’t heal.
+• Contact your doctor immediately if you notice redness, swelling, warmth, pus, or wounds that don’t heal.

 10. Consider Custom Footwear or Orthotics